CBC Music: Weekday programming

 The network's weekday programming does not vary significantly from day to day; except in the 6–7 p.m. hour, when a different one-hour weekly program normally airs each day, the schedule is otherwise consistent from Mondays to Fridays.
 Mornings, hosted by Damhnait Doyle, airs in the morning drive slot, and is followed at 9 a.m. by the classical music show Tempo, hosted by Julie Nesrallah.
 About Time, hosted by Tom Allen, airs in the early afternoons, followed by Drive, hosted by Rich Terfry.

 The 6 p.m. to 7 p.m. block includes CBC Music Live, a program that presents recordings of live concerts by Canadian musicians, on Mondays; Frequencies, a world music program hosted by Errol Nazareth, on Tuesdays; Reclaimed, hosted by Jarrett Martineau and devoted to indigenous music, on Wednesdays; CBC Music Top 20, a countdown show currently hosted by Grant Lawrence, on Thursdays; and Marvin's Room, hosted by A. Harmony and devoted to rhythm and blues, on Fridays.
 This block aired from 7 to 8 p.m. until February 2021, when it was moved to 6 p.m.

 Angeline Tetteh-Wayoe hosts The Block, a program devoted to black music genres such as hip hop, soul and rhythm and blues, at 7 p.m.
 Odario Williams hosts After Dark in the evenings, while Nightstream, a hostless stream of continuous music, airs overnights.

 At various times during the day, Grant Lawrence is also heard voicing short segments presenting music news, such as a short profile of a musician who has just released a new album.

 Weekend programming

 On Saturday and Sunday, Mornings airs with host Saroja Coelho.
 For the remainder of the day, however, the network airs a variety of specialty programs, mainly devoted to particular genres of music, rather than replicating the weekday schedule.

 Saturday programming includes My Playlist, Centre Stage, Saturday Afternoon at the Opera, Backstage with Ben Heppner, Saturday Night Blues with Holger Petersen and Saturday Night Jazz with Laila Biali.

-Sunday programming includes Choral Concert, In Concert with Paolo Pietropaolo, Inside the Music, C'est formidable! with Florence K, and Afterdark Sunday with Tariq Hussain.
+Sunday programming includes Choral Concert, In Concert with Paolo Pietropaolo, Inside the Music, and C'est formidable! with Florence K. On Sunday nights, the network rebroadcasts Radio One's regional weekend music and culture shows from Toronto (Big City, Small World), Atlantic Canada (East Coast Music Hour), Alberta (Key of A) and British Columbia (Vibin).

 On both Saturdays and Sundays, Nightstream again airs after midnight.